 Continue beating, gradually adding the sugar until the mixture is glossy and has stiff peaks.

-Gently stir the flour and cooled melted butter into the beaten egg whites.
-The butter does not need to be cold, but make sure you do not add hot melted butter to the cookie batter - it may begin cooking the egg whites.
+Gently stir the flour and cooled melted butter into the beaten egg whites mixture.
+The butter does not need to be cold but make sure you do not add hot melted butter to the cookie batter - it may begin cooking the egg whites in the batter.

-Continue beating until the mixture is combined and rather thick.
-Use a rubber scraper since it is easier to gently fold the mixture over and incorporate the ingredients.
-You can also use a wire whisk, though the cookies will be slightly more airy and light.
+Continue mixing until the mixture is combined.
+The mixture is rather thick.
+I used a rubber scraper since it is easier to gently “fold” the mixture over and incorporate the ingredients.
+If you like, you can use a wire whisk instead.
+The cookies will be slightly more airy and light.

 To make each cookie, spoon 2 teaspoons of the batter onto the sprayed cookie sheet.
-Then, evenly spread the batter for each cookie into a 3-inch circle.
+Then evenly spread the batter for each cookie into about a 3-inch circle.

-Bake only 3 cookies on a cookie sheet at a time.
-Use a ruler to keep the size of the cookies somewhat uniform.
-The edges of the cookies should not touch to prevent their baking together.
+Bake only 3 cookies on a cookie sheet at one time.
+Use a ruler as I have to keep the size of the cookies somewhat uniform.
+The edges of the cookies should not touch each other so the cookies bake together.

 After baking a sheet of cookies, wash the cookie sheet and then re-apply cooking spray before baking more cookies on that sheet.
-You can also use parchment paper or a silicone baking mat on the cookie sheet.
-The baked cookies will be easier to remove, but be sure to cool the cookie sheet before re-using.
-If using the silicone sheet, spray the baking sheet each time it is used.
+You can use parchment paper or a silicone baking mat on the cookie sheet.
+The baked cookies are easy to remove but make sure before re-using the cookie sheet you do cool the cookie sheet.
+If using the silicone baking sheet you need to spray the baking sheet each time you use the sheet.

-For best results, prepare two or three cookie sheets before baking.
-Having a “baking sequence” with a cooled cookie sheet ready is key.
+Preparing two or three cookie sheets before I begin to bake the cookies really helps.
+Getting into a “baking sequence” and having a cooled cookie sheet ready is very important.
+(When I baked these cookies for Ashley – I baked 6 dozen Diploma Cookies.
+You can see why I needed to be prepared with cookie sheets ready to go.)
 Bake each sheet of cookies for 6 to 8 minutes or until the edges of the cookies just begin to brown.

-Carefully loosen the edges of a cookie, then roll the cookie around the buttered wooden spoon handle.
-Be careful – the cookies and the cookie sheet are hot!
+I carefully loosened the edges of a cookie and then rolled the cookie around the buttered wooden spoon handle.
+Be careful – the cookies are hot and the cookie sheet is hot!

-When the cookie is rolled up, gently remove it from the wooden spoon and place the cookie on a cooling rack to cool completely.
-An added bonus is that these cookies can be cooled and then carefully placed into a plastic freezer container and frozen for longer storage.
-If you freeze the cookies, wait to dip them into the coating a day or two before servng them.
+When the cookie is rolled up, gently remove the cookie from the wooden spoon and place the cookie on a cooling rack to cool completely.
+An added bonus is that these cookies can be cooled and then carefully placed into a plastic freezer container and frozen until the day of the graduation party.
+If you freeze the cookies, I suggest you wait todip the cookies into the coating a day or two before the party.

-While the cookies cool, melt vanilla candy coating.
+While the cookies cool melt vanilla candy coating.
 Vanilla candy coating is available in the baking aisle of the grocery store with other decorating supplies.
 It is usually sold in a block of 1-ounce pieces.
-Break the block of coating into pieces before handling.
-Use low heat, stirring occasionally so the coating does not burn.
+Break the block of coating into pieces before heating.
+Use low heat and stir occasionally so the coating does not burn.

 Shake off any excess coating and then place cookies onto waxed paper until the coating is set, about 15 minutes.

 Now the fun part…fortunes!
-You can write creative, funny and inspirational messages on narrow strips of paper.
-Insert a message inside each cookie.
+You can write creative, funny and inspirational fortune messages on narrow strips of paper.
+Insert a fortune inside each cookie.

-Keep in mind: Diploma Cookies are fragile and you may “have" to eat a few of the broken ones as you roll and then dip.
-They taste great–I know I ate some!
+Keep in mind: Diploma Cookies are fragile and you may “have to eat” a few of the broken ones as you roll and then dip the cookies.
+They taste great, I know I ate some!
 Leave your comments about this recipe here and remember to rate and review the recipe, too.